liaochenlanruo/pgcgap/docs/index-v1.0.29.md

 - **Example 1:** Perform all functions, take the _Escherichia coli_ as an example, total 6 strains for analysis.
   **Notice**: For the sake of flexibility, The "VAR" function needs to be added additionally.

-  \$pgcgap --All --platform illumina --filter\_length 200 --ReadsPath Reads/Illumina --reads1 \_1.fastq.gz --reads2 \_2.fastq.gz --suffix\_len 11 --kmmer 81 --genus Escherichia --species ‚ÄúEscherichia coli‚Äù --codon 11 --strain\_num 6 --threads 4 --VAR --refgbk /mnt/h/PGCGAP\_Examples/Reads/MG1655.gbff --qualtype sanger
+  \$pgcgap --All --platform illumina --filter\_length 200 --ReadsPath Reads/Illumina --reads1 \_1.fastq.gz --reads2 \_2.fastq.gz --suffix\_len 11 --kmmer 81 --genus Escherichia --species °∞Escherichia coli°± --codon 11 --strain\_num 6 --threads 4 --VAR --refgbk /mnt/h/PGCGAP\_Examples/Reads/MG1655.gbff --qualtype sanger

 - **Example 2:** Genome assembly.
-  - Illumina reads assemblyIn this dataset, the naming format of the genome is ‚Äústrain\_1.fastq.gz‚Äù and ‚Äústrain\_2.fastq.gz‚Äù.
-The string after the strain name is ‚Äú\_1.fastq.gz‚Äù, and its length is 11, so "--suffix\_len" was set to 11.
+  - Illumina reads assemblyIn this dataset, the naming format of the genome is °∞strain\_1.fastq.gz°± and °∞strain\_2.fastq.gz°±.
+The string after the strain name is °∞\_1.fastq.gz°±, and its length is 11, so "--suffix\_len" was set to 11.

     \$pgcgap --Assemble --platform illumina --assembler abyss --filter\_length 200 --ReadsPath Reads/Illumina --reads1 \_1.fastq.gz --reads2 \_2.fastq.gz --kmmer 81 --threads 4 --suffix\_len 11
     \$pgcgap --Assemble --platform illumina --assembler spades --filter\_length 200 --ReadsPath Reads/Illumina --reads1 \_1.fastq.gz --reads2 \_2.fastq.gz --threads 4 --suffix\_len 11
     \$pgcgap --Assemble --platform illumina --assembler auto --filter\_length 200 --ReadsPath Reads/Illumina --reads1 \_1.fastq.gz --reads2 \_2.fastq.gz --kmmer 81 --threads 4 --suffix\_len 11

-  - Oxford reads assemblyOxford nanopore only produces one reads file, so only the parameter of "--reads1" needs to be set, where the value is ".fasta". ‚Äú--genomeSize‚Äù is the estimated genome size, and users can check the genome size of similar strains in the NCBI database for reference.
+  - Oxford reads assemblyOxford nanopore only produces one reads file, so only the parameter of "--reads1" needs to be set, where the value is ".fasta". °∞--genomeSize°± is the estimated genome size, and users can check the genome size of similar strains in the NCBI database for reference.
 The parameter was set to "4.8m" here.
 The suffix of the reads file here is ".fasta" and its length is 6, so "--suffix\_len" was set to 6.

     \$pgcgap --Assemble --platform oxford --filter\_length 200 --ReadsPath Reads/Oxford --reads1 .fasta --genomeSize 4.8m --threads 4 --suffix\_len 6